Bhavyash2105/amazon-clone/README.md

 # amazon-clone
-A simple amazon clone project using plain HTML and CSS
+A simple amazon clone project using plain HTML and CSS.